JamesCalingo/blog/posts/a_tour_of_a_tour_of_go/part_1.md

 ### Constants

 Much like ECMAScript 6 (i.e. ES6; it’s basically the forerunner of current day JavaScript), you can declare constants using the `const` keyword.
 Note that in order to declare a constant, you MUST go the keyword route; you can’t declare constants with `:=`.
-Part of this is probably because, in practice, constants are declared outside of functions (where `:=` is totally unavailable).
+Part of this is probably because, in practice, constants are more often declared outside of functions (where `:=` is totally unavailable).

 There’s also Numeric constants, which I’m not sure of their use, but apparently they are higher precision values (i.e. bigger than the standard `int` range).

-Also, it seems that by convention, constants are PascalCase similar to exports.
-Remember when I mentioned the fact that JavaScript had `math.PI` as opposed to something like `math.pi`?
+Also, as a side note, remember when I mentioned the fact that JavaScript had `math.PI` as opposed to something like `math.pi`?
 I believe that is because JavaScript did not have the `const` keyword until ES6; before then, if you needed to declare a value you wanted to make sure your fellow devs knew should remain constant, you named it in all caps (I assume; I wasn't doing computer programming in those days, but I've heard about pre-ES6 conventions).
+Notably, I believe Python currently still uses this convention as it doesn't use keywords to declare variables.

 ***